jparrott06/ChirpyApp/README.md

   - Peer programming was extremely effective when trouble-shooting a single page and figuring out sizing/styling
     - we anticipate using this strategy again for larger/more complex files as we integrate this Chirpy webapp FE design into a full-stack application.

+  - *Future plans*:
+    - Refactor some pages to be client-side rendered (using Vue.js) to be more responsive to changes and avoid annoying page refreshes.
+    - Add in features such as comments, 'likes', rechirps, sharing, image/video upload, emojis, highlighting for hashtags, etc.
+    - Search functionality to find all users, chirps, hashtags partially matching the search query.
+    - Replace Twitter.com and wield unlimited Power and Influence over National/International discourse on current events, worldviews, cultures, values and humanity's perception of Being itself by supplanting it with a digitized simulacrum of the Hyperreal 👁️⃤
+      - Also probably a Mobile App version.
+That would be cool too.

 - ### <b><i><u>Extras and Goodies</u></i></b>
   - HINT: Click the Chirpy bird icon on the signup page
   - Check out the background image on signup, profile, edit profile, and new chirp pages
   - Hover over buttons to see color changes and transitions (look at search bar too and hover over search icon)
   - Check out the cool birds moving in the home header
+    - Hover over Chirpy to see a flock of bird buddies join him
   - Look at the modals we've included in the 'See Chirps' portion of the trending table on the home page and 'Following/Folders' portion on profile page.
   - Hover over the comment, like, retweet, and share buttons on the home page chirps.
     - Implemented all requirements
+  - New Feature: Users can now click a link on users/edit.ejs to update their account information (email/password) separately.
+This demarcates between edting profile information (edit.ejs) and login information (editAccount.ejs)